 10,198.
-Eleven southern states formed The Confederacy ...
+Eleven southern states formed the Confederacy ...
 It was the new medium of photography that produced the most compelling images of the Civil War.
-(Art & Civil War US & Photography) Andrew Graham-Dixon, Art of America 1/3, BBC 2011
+(Art & US Civil War & Photography) Andrew Graham-Dixon, Art of America 1/3, BBC 2011

 26,094.
-War is hell.
-(War & Civil War & United States) William Tecumseh Sherman
+There is many a boy here today who looks on war as all glory, but boys, it is all hell.
+(War & US Civil War & United States of America) William Tecumseh Sherman

 74,794.
 I intend to make Georgia howl.
 (Georgia & Civil War US) William Tecumseh Sherman

 28,499.
 You people of the South don’t know what you are doing.
 This country will be drenched in blood, and God only knows how it will end.
 It is all folly, madness, a crime against civilization!
 You people speak so lightly of war; you don't know what you’re talking about.
 War is a terrible thing!
 You mistake, too, the people of the North.
 They are a peaceable people but an earnest people, and they will fight, too.
 They are not going to let this country be destroyed without a mighty effort to save it ...
 Besides, where are your men and appliances of war to contend against them?
 The North can make a steam engine, locomotive, or railway car; hardly a yard of cloth or pair of shoes can you make.
 You are rushing into war with one of the most powerful, ingeniously mechanical, and determined people on Earth – right at your doors.
 You are bound to fail.
 Only in your spirit and determination are you prepared for war.
 In all else you are totally unprepared, with a bad cause to start with.
 William Tecumseh Sherman, to Professor David F Boyd, cited Shelby Foote, The Civil War